 Examines the elements of enterprise architecture and how the IT leader links the business mission, strategy, and processes of an organization to its IT strategy.
 Students will examine the different EA methodologies and approaches, and understand where they fit into the IT function.
 Key linkages between business strategy, IT project portfolio management, and EA will be explored.
 Using case studies, students will learn how to apply the tenets of the EA discipline to define and chart the course of IT strategy to solve strategic business problems.

-Presents an intermediate level treatment of managerial finance for the unique needs of the IT manager that builds on the conceptual and technical foundation of managerial finance course.
+Effective 04/10/2014 Presents an intermediate level treatment of managerial finance for the unique needs of the IT manager that builds on the conceptual and technical foundation of managerial finance course.
 Topics include capital structure theory and practice, capital budgeting, leasing, project cash flow analysis, risk analysis, the selection of various financing methods as well as the financial implications of external contract structures.
-Prerequisite: FI 100 or FI 203 or FI 300A

-Introduces the processes of IT governance, IT project portfolio management, and IT program management.
-Students will learn how to identify and take the lead in effective IT decision making, manage multiple IT investments using principles of portfolio management, and organize and control and the program delivery process.
-They will learn how to charter and organize a program management office (PMO), demonstrate the interrelationship between IT governance and portfolio management, articulate the frameworks and objectives of effective project portfolio management, and how to manage and control the delivery of multiple IT project investments.
-Contemporary IT management texts, case studies, and selected readings will be used.
-Prerequisite: OP 340
+Effective Summer 2014: Introduces the processes of project governance, project portfolio management, and program management.
+Students will learn how to identify and take the lead in effective project decision- making, manage multiple project investments using principles of program management, organize and control the program delivery process, and examine the concept of decision rights in IT project governance.
+They will learn how to charter and organize a program management office (PMO), demonstrate the interrelationship between project governance and portfolio management, articulate the frameworks and objectives of effective project portfolio management, and how to manage and control the delivery of multiple project investments.
+Contemporary management texts, case studies, and selected readings will be used.

-Provides knowledge in the area of strategic and tactical deployment of Healthcare Information Systems (HIS) and will focus on in-patient experience.
+Effective 04/10/14 Provides knowledge in the area of strategic and tactical deployment of Healthcare Information Systems (HIS) and will focus on in-patient experience.
 This course will provide a broad, survey introduction of HIS-supplier solutions (Cerner, EPIC, McKesson, etc.).
 It will also address the acquisition of information-technology (IT) assets (hardware/software), use, and storage of HIPPA-related (Health Information Privacy and Portability Act) data and how to relate this unique process to the traditional IT organization.
 In addition, this course will cover the development and use of the Electronic Health Record (EHR), and the various viewpoints of IT from the perspective of the healthcare professional (MD, RN, etc.).
-Prerequisite: ITM 340 or consent of the department.

 Integrates a foundational knowledge base of revenue cycle information (provider contracting, insurance reimbursement, & healthcare taxonomy) to meet the educational needs of the Information Technology Management Professional seeking additional education experience in structuring healthcare information.
 This course will study healthcare events from an economic viewpoint (c.f., clinical perspective).
 This includes the study of information & process models, glossaries/dictionaries, business rules, requirement specifications, and other artifacts that capture and structure healthcare data.
 Standardized and proprietary revenue models will be examined in this course, especially their integration into systems of automation & interoperability (i.e., HL7 and HIPAA transactions).
 The entire end to end revenue process will be examined, from encoding clinical events to decoding this same data for economic transactions.